opendistro-for-elasticsearch/sql/docs/experiment/ppl/cmd/eval.rst

 Example 3: Create the new field with field defined in eval
 ==========================================================

 The example show to create a new field ddAge with field defined in eval command.
-The new field ddAge is evaluation result of doubleAge multiply by 2, in where doubleAge is defined in the eval command.
+The new field ddAge is the evaluation result of doubleAge multiply by 2, the doubleAge is defined in the eval command.

 PPL query::